-At Evergreen School we make the health and wellbeing of our students a top priority.
+At Evergreen School we make the health and well-being of our students a top priority.

-Similar to play but using music, students do not need to be budding musicians to access this therapy.
+Similar to play but using music, pupils do not need to be budding musicians to access this therapy.
 Music therapy is the use of music to address the physical, emotional, cognitive, and social needs of an individual.
 It employs a variety of activities, such as listening to melodies, playing an instrument, drumming, writing songs, and guided imagery.
 Music therapy can help students express their emotions and creativity, develop communication and interaction skills and learn reciprocal skills, providing a safe space to express themselves.

-At Evergreen School we work with Warwickshire Music and currently have one qualified music therapist as well as one student therapist working together across both sites.
+At Evergreen School we work with Warwickshire Music and currently have one qualified music therapist, as well as one student therapist, working together across both sites.

 - Orientation: – How a young person moves and understands their environment, including the use of a cane, sighted guide and pre-cane skills to navigate the environment.